Bang Chueak Nang: History and toponymy

 Bang Chueak Nang is an area with a history of more than 500 years, along with the neighbouring Bang Ramat.
 They are mentioned in Kamsuan Samut, an ancient literature from the early Ayutthaya period; and are hence considered as two of the oldest communities in Bangkok.
-Despite the name Bang Chueak Nang literally meaning "place of leather ropes" in the present-day Thai language; in Kamsuan Samut, the area was called Bang Chanang (บางฉนัง).
+Despite the name Bang Chueak Nang literally meaning "place of leather ropes" in the present-day Thai language; in Kamsuan Samut (กำสรวลสมุทร), the area was called Bang Chanang (บางฉนัง).
 The word chanang is a borrowing from the Khmer chhnang meaning "pottery".
 Therefore, assuming that the name Bang Chanang was not, in turn, a corruption of any previous name, the earliest people living in the area could be dedicated to pottery production.

 Originally, Bang Chueak Nang was a tambon of Amphoe Taling Chan of Thon Buri Province.
 Later, the new government administration regulations were revised in 1985.
 Bang Chueak Nang therefore changed its tambon status to that of a khwaeng of Khet Taling Chan as it is today.

 Geography

 Bang Chueak Nang can be considered as a southernmost area of the district, with a total area of 2,178.75 rai (about 861 acres), divided into agricultural areas 1,183 rai (about 467 acres).

-Neighbouring subdistricts are (from north clockwise): Bang Phrom in its district, Bang Waek, Khlong Khwang, Bang Phai of Phasi Charoen District, and Thawi Watthana of Thawi Watthana District.
+Neighbouring subdistricts are (from north clockwise): Bang Phrom in its district, Bang Waek, Khlong Khwang of Phasi Charoen District, Bang Phai of Bang Khae District, and Thawi Watthana of Thawi Watthana District.

 Most of the area are vegetable gardens.

 There are three elementary schools, three Thai temples, and one Christian church.